mohammed-ajmal7/portfolio1/README.md

 # portfolio1
-A portfolio Website using HTML, CSS, JS
+A portfolio Website using HTML, CSS, JS.